pboehm/senseIt/README.md

 This projects demonstrates the sensor support in the Android platform.
 This app is created with Android Studio.

+## Where is the App?

+Take the `senseIt.apk` file in the root of the project.

 ## License

 Copyright (C) 2013 Philipp Böhm